 The loch acted as a natural moat, protecting Clan Campbell from northern incursions, and remnants of its fortified history dot the shores and islands.
 It’s a quiet place for walking, fishing and touring on a boat to enjoy the Highland scenery.

 Thanks to the Gulf Stream, weather in Oban is mild but often unsettled, with rain and sunshine interspersed unpredictably throughout the day.
 It can be somewhat raw between November and March, so we suggest visiting during the warmer months.
 Of these, April, May, September and October bring the best weather and fewer other visitors.
 Regardless of when you visit, be prepared for periods of rain.

 Suggested itineraries featuring Oban

-Our itineraries will give you suggestions for what is possible when you travel in Oban, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in Oban, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Oban

 - Glencoe 38 kilometers away